edgio-docs/edgio-docs/src/pages/guides/basics/hostnames-and-origins.md

 1. [Define each hostname](#add-modify-delete-hostname) through which your site's content will be delivered.
 2. [Create an origin configuration](#add-an-origin-configuration) that defines how {{ PRODUCT }} communicates with your web server(s).
 3. [Configure your firewall](#firewall-allowing-ip-addresses)  to accept traffic from our network.
-4. From your DNS service provider, [add a CNAME record](#FINDME) for each hostname defined in step 1.
+4. For each hostname defined in step 1, perform the following steps through your DNS service provider:
+    1. Check for CAA records and verify that the Let's Encrypt certificate authority is allowed to issue certificates for that hostname.
+    2. [Add an _acme-challenge CNAME record](#FINDME) that proves your control over that hostname.

     <Callout type="info">

-      This CNAME record validates your control over a hostname.
-This allows our CDN to generate and install a TLS certificate on our network.
+      These steps allow our CDN to generate and install a TLS certificate on our network.
 This is required before our CDN can serve HTTPS traffic.

     </Callout>

-5. Perform this step once you are ready to [serve traffic on our CDN](#FINDME).
-From your DNS service provider, update the DNS record that corresponds to each of the hostname(s) identified in step 1 to point to our service.
+5. Once you are ready to [serve traffic on our CDN](#FINDME), use your DNS service provider to update the DNS record for each hostname defined in step 1 to point to our service.

 ## Hostnames {/*hostnames*/}